PaddlePaddle/ERNIE/README.eng.md

 ![./.metas/ERNIE_milestone.png](./.metas/ERNIE_milestone.png)

-**Remind!!
-The original develop branch has been moved to [classic](https://github.com/PaddlePaddle/ERNIE/tree/classic) branch.
-We recommend using ERNIE in "`dygraph`".**
+**Remind： This repo has been refactored, for paper re-production or backward compatibility; plase checkout to [repro branch](https://github.com/PaddlePaddle/ERNIE/tree/repro)**

 ERNIE 2.0 is a continual pre-training framework for language understanding in which pre-training tasks can be incrementally built and learned through multi-task learning.
 ERNIE 2.0 builds a strong basic for nearly every NLP tasks: Text Classification, Ranking, NER, machine reading comprehension, text genration and so on.